efrivera/React-training/README.md

 > gulp
 ```

 That's all folks.
-Tahnk you for your time.
+Thank you for your time. :wave: